Updated on January 24th, 2019 by Nate Parsh

 Valuation & Expected Returns

 Therefore, McDonald’s appears to be slightly overvalued, based on relative comparisons to the broader market, as well as to its own historical average.
+The following table shows McDonald’s average price-to-earnings ratio over the past 10 years.

 Investors cannot rely on continued expansion of the price-to-earnings ratio to drive returns.
 Going forward, returns will be generated from earnings growth and dividends.